askming/study_notes/_sources/Stats/Note-Dirichlet process.md

 - Additionally, the non-parametric nature of this model makes it an ideal candidate for clustering problems where the distinct number of clusters is unknown beforehand.

--As draws from a Dirichlet process are discrete, an important use is as a prior probability in [infinite mixture models](https://en.wikipedia.org/wiki/Infinite_mixture_model).
+- As draws from a Dirichlet process are discrete, an important use is as a prior probability in [infinite mixture models](https://en.wikipedia.org/wiki/Infinite_mixture_model).

 - In this case, S is the parametric set of component distributions.
 The generative process is therefore that a sample is drawn from a Dirichlet process, and for each data point in turn a value is drawn from this sample distribution and used as the component distribution for that data point.